adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 ##### Verification
-Verification was performed through functional testing in the running application to ensure: the refactor did not break transaction history the returned data is still correct behavior is consistent across accounts and users
+Verification was performed through functional testing in the running application to ensure:
+- The refactor did not break transaction history
+- The returned data is still correct
+- Behavior is consistent across accounts and users

 1. Verified baseline behavior
 - Logged in as a test user and created a checking account and funded it multiple times.
 Opening the transaction history page confirmed: